laravel/docs/sanctum.md

 <a name="token-ability-middleware"></a>
 #### Token Ability Middleware

 Sanctum also includes two middleware that may be used to verify that an incoming request is authenticated with a token that has been granted a given ability.
-To get started, add the following middleware aliases to your application using the `alias` middleware method in your `bootstrap/app.php` file:
+To get started, define the following middleware aliases in your application's `bootstrap/app.php` file:

     use Laravel\Sanctum\Http\Middleware\CheckAbilities;
     use Laravel\Sanctum\Http\Middleware\CheckForAnyAbility;